 - the student needs to permanently withdraw from a degree program.

 Depending upon the circumstances and the timing of one's withdrawal, there may be certain academic or financial implications.
 Therefore, individuals who choose to withdraw from a course or degree program should also contact the financial aid office to determine, if any, the financial implications of the withdrawal.
 Please review the information below and consult with the appropriate University personnel for additional details.

-Student Services will furnish the appropriate form to initiate the LOA or withdrawal and will advise you as to the proper University procedures.
+Academic coordinators will furnish the appropriate form to initiate the withdrawal and will advise you as to the proper University procedures.
 Student Services will also provide information regarding the grades assigned to dropped courses.